Sorry, you need to enable JavaScript to visit this website.

 Watch a recording of the full webinar here on PAGES' YouTube channel.

 In collaboration with the EarthCube-supported LinkedEarth project, this activity promoted the development of a community standard for paleoclimate data and metadata.
-The Workshop on Paleo Data Standards (22-23 June 2016, Boulder, USA; read workshop report) initiated a process of community engagement and feedback elicitation.
+The Workshop on Paleo Data Standards (22–23 June 2016, Boulder, USA; read workshop report) initiated a process of community engagement and feedback elicitation.
 Archive-centric working groups discussed the components of a data standard for their specific field.
-These were reviewed by the community, and eventually a vote will be carried out to ratify the proposed standard, and presented in a peer-reviewed publication.
+These were reviewed by the community, a vote was carried out to ratify the proposed standard, and results were presented in a peer-reviewed publication by Khider et al. (2019).

 Project website: http://wiki.linked.earth/Main_Page